If you’re planning on going to Japan, but you don’t know the language, the word sumimasen can help a lot. That’s because it has a variety of meanings.

 - When you bump into someone by accident

-- When you are summoning a waiter or waitress.
+- When you’re summoning a waiter or waitress.
 In this sense, sumimasen is used as a substitute for ‘excuse me’.
-It is often accompanied by the phrase chumon o shitai no desu ga which means ‘excuse me, I’d like to order’.
+It’s often accompanied by the phrase chumon o shitai no desu ga which means ‘excuse me, I’d like to order’.

-- When people receive a surprise get well gift in the hospital
+- When you receive a surprise get well gift in the hospital

-- When someone leaves something behind and has to be told by another person.
+- When you leave something behind and have to be told by another person.

-- When you are lost and asking directions.
+- When you’re lost and asking for directions.